Are You Struggling to See When Driving at Night?

 - Use an anti-reflective coating on your glasses: You can get an anti-reflective coating to help reduce glare from headlights & streetlights

 No matter the cause of your night blindness, your eye doctor can help.
 Many eye conditions affecting your ability to see at night are treatable.
-Don’t ignore night blindness—contact your optometrist if you’re having difficulty driving at night.
+Don’t ignore night blindness—contact your optometrist at Visionary Eye Centre if you’re having difficulty driving at night.
 They can identify the underlying cause of your symptoms and recommend an effective treatment plan.